genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 :::
 #### Sample explanation

-See the following simple system setup.
+See the following simple system set-up.
 We have a set of entities (our user, rights and profiles), a set of profile mappings (to users and rights) and finally the resultant set of right entries we would see in RIGHT_SUMMARY

 ![](/img/user-profile-rights-example-simple.png)